Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with

-where $\langle U(\theta)\rangle(\tau)$ is the predictable variation process of $U(\tau, \theta)$.
+where $\big\langle U(\theta)\big\rangle(\tau)$ is the predictable variation process of $U(\tau, \theta)$.

-\subsection{Pairwise asymptotics}
+\subsubsection{Pairwise asymptotics}

-The arguments above establish the consistency and asymptotic normality of the maximum likelihood estimator $\hat{\theta}$ as the number of observed infections $m\rightarrow\infty$~\citep{kenah2011contact} as long as the rate of increase in the number of susceptibles at risk of infection is at least as fast as the rate of increase in the number of pairs at risk of transmission~\citep{kenah2015semiparametric}.
-In practice, maximum likelihood estimation should work as long as we observe a sufficient number of infections in susceptible individuals.
+The arguments above establish the consistency and asymptotic normality of the maximum likelihood estimator $\hat{\theta}$ as the number of observed infections $m \rightarrow \infty$ as long as the rate of increase in the number of susceptibles at risk of infection is at least as fast as the rate of increase in the number of pairs at risk of transmission~\citep{kenah2011contact, kenah2015semiparametric}.